Qonteh/study-venue-finder/README.md

 - Real-time Data Analysis: Get insights into crowd density, temperature, and noise levels to make informed venue selections.
 - Personalized Recommendations: Receive tailored venue suggestions based on your preferences and study habits.
 - Interactive Map Interface: Visualize nearby study venues and filter based on specific criteria.
-- Venue Status Updates: Contribute to the community by providing real-time updates on venue status and conditions.
+- Venue Status Updates: Contribute to the community by providing real-time updates on venue status and conditions by configure the sensor throughout all venues which they will provide real time data to our platform
 - User Feedback Loop: Rate, review, and share tips about study venues to enhance community engagement.

 ## Goals